Spine Center in Raleigh, NC Offering Spinal Decompression Therapy

 - Relief with strenuous activity — exercise; golf; up and down stairs; standing long periods

-Most patients who are treated with spinal decompression at our Raleigh back care office experience a significant improvement in symptoms within a few weeks of care.
+Most patients who are treated with spinal decompression at our Raleigh spine care office experience a significant improvement in symptoms within a few weeks of care.
 Individual treatment plans vary according to patient age, severity, chronicity and general level of fitness, and will be determined by the doctor following the initial orthopedic and neurologic examination, as well as a thorough review of the radiographic findings.

 It is one thing to feel better at rest, but quite another to still feel better with any strenuous or prolonged activity.
 A little more effort on the part of the patient at this point can help prevent future injury and ensure that a long-lasting result is obtained.
 Strengthening exercises done at home are highly recommended.
 Time is a key element in rehabilitative and preventative care.